History of Lamb House

 Lamb House has been an inspirational environment for many authors, resulting in it also becoming a fictionalised setting for some of their most well-known books.
 King George I stayed there in 1726.
 Explore the historical significance of this Sussex treasure.

-Fit for a king
+Fit for a King

 An inspiring place to write

-James wrote three of his novels here, The Wings of the Dove, The Ambassadors and The Golden Bowl.
-He wrote in the garden room, a self-contained building next to the house built in 1743 as a separate banqueting room and destroyed in 1940 during a bombing raid.
-Lamb House appeared as Mr Longdon’s home in James’s novel, The Awkward Age.
+James wrote his novella The Turn of the Screw, whilst Lamb House was being renovated from his London apartment.
+Working from Lamb House he wrote his most acclaimed novels: The Wings of the Dove, The Ambassadors and The Golden Bowl.
+It was while living and working at Lamb House that James began to be known as ‘The Master’.
+He usually wrote in the Green Room, but he preferred the Garden Room in summer.
+This was a self-contained building next to the house constructed in 1743 as a separate banqueting room but destroyed in 1940 during a bombing raid.
+Lamb House appeared as Mr Langdon’s home in James’s novel An Awkward Age.

 A home of grand connections

 A friend of James, E.F.
 Benson, lived at Lamb House from 1919 until his death in 1940.
 A hugely prolific writer of fiction, ghost stories and non-fiction he is now best remembered for his ‘Mapp and Lucia’ novels which were set in Tilling based on Rye with Lamb House cast as ‘Mallards’, home of Miss Mapp.
 He was Mayor of Rye from 1934-1937.

 The continuing tradition